TeneNaynay/Que/README.md

 # Que
-Progress of the Que website.
+Progress of the Que app.